Shree1702/Crop_Recommendation_System/README.md

 Pandas
 NumPy
 Scikit-learn
+Tkinter
-You can install the required dependencies using pip: pip install pandas numpy scikit-learn
+You can install the required dependencies using pip: pip install pandas numpy scikit-learn tkinter

 Dataset
 The project uses a dataset containing historical data of various crops and their corresponding characteristics, such as temperature, humidity, rainfall, soil pH, etc. The dataset is stored in a CSV file named crop_data.csv.